 9 App Marketing Tips for Black Friday and Cyber Monday

 Cyber Monday 2018 was the biggest online shopping day in history.
 Online shopping on mobile devices was up 19%, representing 54% of site visits, with smartphones generating $2.2B in online sales.
 Given the trend toward increased app usage and a plethora of deal-seeking individuals, Black Friday and Cyber Monday offer a focused time period to drive new growth through user acquisition and engagement.

 With the right strategies in place, app marketers can capitalize on opportunities to boost app installs, convert non-paying users into buyers, and drive more revenue from existing paying users.
 Here are a few quick app marketing tips for Black Friday and Cyber Monday to help you take advantage of the shopping frenzy that kicks off in November:

 While these two shopping holidays are prime windows to reach engaged audiences, they can come with a hefty price tag.
 To make sure you’re getting the most out of your paid advertising campaigns — and accounting for the spike in cost-per-install (CPI) rates — give yourself a month or so to test your ad creative.
-That way, you’ll have a better sense of your target users’ behaviors and preferences before it’s time to ramp up your campaigns on the holiday weekend.
+You’ll have a better sense of your target users’ behaviors and preferences before it’s time to ramp up your campaigns on the holiday weekend.
 The insights you gather ahead of time can also inform re-engagement campaigns you may want to run on the holidays.

 2. Start retargeting before the actual date

 In addition to experimenting at a lower customer acquisition cost, starting campaigns early gives you a head start on helping people get familiar with your app.
 While your discounts or promotions may only apply on the specific day, it’s helpful to get on people’s radar ahead of time.
-Try running your retargeting ads for at least the week prior to the date to make sure your app is top of mind when the shopping frenzy begins.
+Try running your retargeting ads for at least the week prior to the date to make sure your app is top of mind once shopping starts.